-Balicasag Island is one of the top diving spots in the Philippines because of its sea turtles and shouldn't be missed when planning your diving tours in the country.
+Balicasag Island is one of the top diving spots in the Philippines for scuba diving tours for certified divers because of its sea turtles and shouldn't be missed when planning your diving tours in the country.

 Accommodations are usually made in Panglao and serve as the jump-off to get to Balicasag via arranged boats with your respective dive operator.
 Make sure you have your boats arranged days in advance.
 There are times when most of the boats are fully booked, depending on the season.

 There is one hotel, a few local restaurants, an open public beach, a chapel, and a lighthouse in Balicasag Island, despite its small size.
 Its vicinity is well known for snorkeling and scuba diving.